Ricci-cubic holographic dark energy: Discussion Conclusion

 First of all we formed the model and set up the necessary equations of the Ricci-cubic holographic dark energy.
 Then considering the Friedmann metric we proceeded to study the cosmological evolution of the universe filled by the Ricci-cubic holographic dark energy.
 Suitable dimensionless density parameters for matter and dark energy were constructed.
 A differential equation involving the dimensionless density parameter of the holographic dark energy was formed in terms of the logarithm of the scale factor (directly related to the logarithm of redshift).
 Under some assumptions this equation admitted an analytical solution.
 We also determined the equation of state parameter and the deceleration parameter in terms of the dimensionless density parameters.

 The Cosmological features of the Ricci-cubic holographic dark energy model are quite interesting and presents some increased capabilities in its dynamics.
 This is due to the presence of two model parameters controlling the two curvature invariants.
-Plots were generated for the cosmological parameters and it was seen that we can obtain the complete thermal history of the universe from the matter dominated epoch to a late dark energy dominated phase.
+Plots were generated for the cosmological parameters and it was seen that they comply with the cosmological evolution of the universe.
 It was also seen that the onset of the accelerated expansion can be fine tuned at $z\approx 0.45$ which is in agreement with the observations.
 Various plots for the equation of state parameter were generated to explore the effects of the model parameters on the evolution of the universe.
 It was seen that for suitable parameter spaces, it is possible to have complete quintessence like behaviour, complete phantom like behaviour, and phantom-divide crossing during the cosmological evolution.
 The equation of state parameter can also take the value exactly $-1$ mimicking the $\Lambda$CDM universe.
 An asymptotic de-Sitter like evolution is also well supported by this model under suitable conditions.
 When the contribution from the cubic invariant is set to zero, we get the usual Ricci holographic dark energy.
 Moreover when the contribution from the Ricci scalar is set to zero, we get the "pure" cubic holographic dark energy.
-Finally we included radiation in our set-up, and it was seen that the whole thermal history of the universe, sequentially radiation, matter and dark energy is a possibility.
-Finally the universe entered into a dark energy dominated regime, resulting in the late cosmic acceleration.
+Finally we included radiation in our set-up, and it was seen that, sequentially radiation, matter and dark energy epoch are possible.
+In the end the universe entered into a dark energy dominated regime, resulting in the late cosmic acceleration.
+It should be mentioned here that each plot is generated by using a different set of parameter values to comply with the known results.
+In future this can be well-adjusted by constraining the parameters using observational data.